Atomistic Framework for Glassy Polymer Viscoelasticity Across Twenty Frequency Decades

 To summarize, we provided the atomic-scale computation of the frequency-dependent shear modulus of a glassy polymer (PMMA) across a broad frequency spectrum, from several hundreds of terahertz down to millihertz.
-The computation scheme allows for multiscale bridging in time, thanks to the calculation of non-affine atomic displacements, which contribute substantial negative corrections to the modulus, as the deformation frequency is lowered.
+The computation scheme enables multiscale bridging in time, thanks to the calculation of non-affine atomic displacements, which contribute substantial negative corrections to the modulus, as the deformation frequency decreases.
 The calculations are successfully compared with MD simulations of the deformation process (limited to the terahertz regime), as well as with several sets of experimental data comprising both Brillouin light scattering (at GHz) and mechanical testing (from $10^5$ Hz down to millihertz).
-While a parameter-free quantitative match is possible, in order to capture the secondary $\beta$ relaxation in the modulus that occurs at hundreds of Hertz, a power-law memory function for the atomic-scale friction kernel is required, in agreement with previous results in the literature \cite{milster_2024tracer, li2017computing}.
-Overall, the proposed NALD framework allows us to bridge the timescale gap between non-destructive light scattering techniques and conventional mechanical testing of real soft materials, and provides a theoretical, experimentally validated description of the mechanics of glassy polymers across 20 orders of magnitude in deformation frequency, with profound implications for both fundamental science and engineering applications.
-A future challenge will be to extend this atomistic framework to the vicinity of the glass transition \cite{glova}.
+While a near-parameter-free quantitative match is possible, in order to capture the secondary $\beta$ relaxation in the modulus that occurs at hundreds of Hertz, a power-law memory function for the atomic-scale memory kernel is required, in agreement with previous results in the literature \cite{milster_2024tracer, li2017computing}.
+Overall, the proposed NALD framework allows us to bridge the timescale gap between non-destructive light scattering techniques and conventional mechanical testing of real soft materials, and provides a theoretical, experimentally validated description of the mechanics of glassy polymers across twenty orders of magnitude in deformation frequency, with profound implications for both fundamental science and engineering applications.
+A future challenge will be to extend this atomistic framework to the vicinity of the glass transition \cite{glova} and to more complex material architectures \cite{Varol}.